 Now, I ask, how can this be?
-If we keep the first day as "a sign," I do not see how we can have our thousand year's rest in the new earth, till the eighth thousand years, as the first day would be the eighth, reckoning in successive order from creation.

-But we all as advent believers, have, and so still expect our rest in the seventh thousand years.
-Therefore I think we should keep the "seventh day" as "a sign," "according to the commandment"
+If we keep the first day as "a sign," I do not see how we can have our thousand years' rest in the new earth, till the eighth thousand years, as the first day would be the eighth, reckoning in successive order from creation.
+But we all as advent believers, have, and do still expect our rest in the seventh thousand years.
+Therefore I think we should keep the "seventh day" as "a sign," 12 "according to the commandment."
+13

-1 I hope all will notice the distinction Bro.
+&lt;sup>11 I hope all will notice the distinction Bro.
 M. makes between the Jewish Sabbath, and God's Sabbath; it is evidently true.